 Without a doubt, if you take care of the three items listed above, follow safety recommendations and use common sense, the city will not be dangerous to you.

 Cost of Living in San Salvador.

-Here is an idea of how much it costs to live in the capital city.
-I will focus on the low-end cost of living but using the US standard of living, just to set up a baseline.
+The following is to give you an idea of how much it costs to live in the capital city.
+I will focus on the low-end cost of living; but, I will be using the US standard of living as a baseline.